gnosis/dx-examples-dev/02_use-dx-as-an-oracle/README.md

 Congratulations!
 Now you have deployed your own contracts that makes use of the DutchX.

-This example was using the DutchX as an oracle in a very basic way, it's just using the last price of the last auction for getting a price estimate.
+This example was using the DutchX as an oracle in a very basic way.
+It's just uses the price of the last auction for getting a price estimate.

 The DutchX has information about all the closing prices for all the auctions, also there are informations about trading volumes, closing dates, that could be used to make a more sofisticated estimation.

-Now you can continue with [Example 02: Use DutchX as an Oracle](https://github.com/gnosis/dx-example-build-on-top-of-dutchx/tree/master/02_use-dx-as-an-oracle):
+Now you can continue with [Example 03: List your own toke pair](https://github.com/gnosis/dx-example-build-on-top-of-dutchx/tree/master/03_list_your_own_toke_pair): TODO:
-* This example shows how to create your own contract and migrations that makes use of the DutchX.
-* In this example we will create a `Safe` contract to deposit fund.
-We will use the DutchX to help us estimate the price in `USD` for any token in our `Safe`.